Travel Within Ambazonia

 - Except you must travel to Ambazonia, do not travel!

-- If you have citizenship in another country, inform the ministry or secretariat charged with foreign affairs in the country of your other citizenship of your intention to travel to Cameroun and give them your travel schedule before travelling.
+- If you have citizenship in another country, inform the ministry or secretariat charged with foreign affairs in the country of your other citizenship of your intention to travel to Cameroun and give them your travel schedule before traveling.
 You can also call the embassy of that country and alert them.
 Tell them explicitly that should you not call them to notify of your safe arrival by a particular time, they should place you on a search alert.

 Pa Zama deported back to the USA when he landed at the Douala Airport